-With the holiday gift-giving season right around the corner, chances are that the kid in your life is asking for a video game.
-Kids hear about games and apps from their friends or advertisements and come home demanding them for Christmas.
+Chances are that the kid in your life asks about a new video game on a regular basis.
+Kids hear about games and apps from their friends or advertisements and come home begging for them.

 There are plenty of clever, high-quality video games out there, but there are also a lot that are a waste of money, inappropriate, dangerous, or addictive.
 Even as a video gamer myself, I have a hard time keeping up with the games that my kids want.
 The ESRB rating isn’t enough to tell me what I need to know before letting a game into our home.

 How can you tell the good video games from the trash?
 Here’s my four-step process for evaluating a game that my kids are asking for:

 Checking out reviews of the game on a content evaluation website is a good way to start as it will make it abundantly clear if the game is inappropriate before you have to do more research.